vijini/MWP_generation/README.md

 # MWP_generation
-If you use the code in your paper, please kindly star this repo and cite our papers,
+If you use the code/ data in your paper, please kindly star this repo and cite our papers,
 1. A Multi-language Platform for Generating Algebraic Mathematical Word Problems

 @article{liyanage2019multi,